Alireza-Lashkaripour/Scientific-Codes/README.md

 # Scintific-Codes
-Theoretical and Physical Chemistry useful codes.
+Useful codes in Theoritical and Physical Chemistry.